mattriney/portfolio-main/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Deploy
- Open package.json and then, in script section add the following script.

-"scripts": {
-    // ...
-    "deploy": "ng b --prod --base-href https://USERNAME.github.io/DEPOT_NAME/ && npx ngh --dir=dist/Project_Name" },

-And now, you can build and deploy to GitHub Pages with a single command: npm run deploy